Tuition Fees and Costs

 Find out about tuition fees for UK, EU, and international students.

-The maximum fee that we are permitted to charge for UK students is set by the UK government.
-As a general principle, you should expect the tuition fee to increase in each subsequent academic year of your course, subject to government regulations on fee increases and in line with inflation.
+Tuition fees are payable for each year of your course and as a general principle, you should expect the tuition fee to increase in each subsequent academic year of your course, subject to government regulations on fee increases and in line with inflation.

 You may be eligible to apply for a tuition fee loan and if you are accepted, you will not have to pay any tuition fees up-front or while you are studying.